-Larsen and Toubro Infotech, as a part of the corporate social responsibility, is training and upskilling women to participate in reviving the Warli art in partnership with United Nations Development Program (UNDP) in India.
-The two-fold objective of the program is to create women entrepreneurs within low income communities while also bringing this traditional art form to modern-day homes.
+Larsen and Toubro Infotech, as a part of corporate social responsibility, is training and upskilling women to participate in reviving the Warli art in partnership with United Nations Development Program (UNDP) in India.
+The two-fold objective of the program is to create women entrepreneurs within low-income communities while also bringing this traditional art form to modern-day homes.
 The program started in December 2017 and is running to this day where we have reached out to women in Maharashtra.
-The artisans are awarded a stipend and artisan card, a network of women artisans across the state, and opportunities to realise in clusters and producer groups.
+The artisans are awarded a stipend and artisan card, a network of women artisans across the state, and opportunities to realize in clusters and producer groups.

 United Nations of Development Programme (UNDP),

 United Nations of Development Programme (UNDP), On the ground in about 170 countries and territories, UNDP works to eradicate poverty while protecting the planet.
-We help countries develop strong policies, skills, partnerships and institutions so they can sustain their progress.
+We help countries develop strong policies, skills, partnerships, and institutions so they can sustain their progress.

 UNDP has worked in India since 1951 in almost all areas of human development, from democratic governance to poverty eradication, to sustainable energy and environmental management.
-UNDP’s programmes are aligned with national priorities and are reviewed and adjusted annually.
+UNDP’s programs are aligned with national priorities and are reviewed and adjusted annually.

 Pidilite Industries Limited

 Pidilite Industries Limited is an Indian adhesives manufacturing company that sells art materials, construction chemicals, and industrial chemicals.
 Tisser India collaborated with Pidilite for a Fabric toy-making workshop.
-During the course of the workshop, a range of fabric toys were made in handloom, dyeing, and stitching units by 32 women in Kalsar, Gujarat.
+During the course of the workshop, a range of fabric toys was made in handloom, dyeing, and stitching units by 32 women in Kalsar, Gujarat.
 In the fourteen-day workshop, women learned to make a sustainable alternative to the factory made toys, earned stipend, and networked with fellow women artisans.

 Tata Power Community Development Trust